grnet/epic.grnet.gr/content/guides/api-generation.md

 ## Example

 In this example we are going to use the automatic creation of PID.
+The automatic generation of PID is executed using a POST HTTP Request.